-- You’re charged with DUI, you face must stiffer penalties and higher fines for pleading to or being found guilty.
+- You're charged with a DUI, you face much stiffer penalties and higher fines for pleading to or being found guilty.
 Refer to SC DUI.

-- Your situation required you to post bail with the ticketing officer, pleading guilty or nolo contendere results in forfeiture of that bail.
+- Your traffic violation required you to post bail with the ticketing officer, pleading "guilty" or "nolo contendere" results in forfeiture of that bail.

-How long you have to pay your fine depends on how the citation was signed off.
-Most courts require drivers to pay their fines within 15 days of their hearing dates (whether or not they go to court).
-Find this hearing date on your ticket.
+How long you have to pay your SC traffic ticket fine depends on how the citation was signed off.
+Find this hearing date on your traffic ticket.

-Failing to pay your ticket on time could lead to license suspension, so be sure to contact your court with any questions.
+Failing to pay your traffic ticket on time could lead to a driver's license suspension, so be sure to contact your court with any questions.

-CDL drivers can plead guilty and pay their fines much like regular drivers; however, guilty pleas and convictions bring harsher penalties for CDL holders.
+In South Carolina, CDL drivers can plead "guilty" and pay their fines much like regular drivers; however, guilty pleas and convictions bring harsher penalties for CDL holders.